thunderbird/webext-docs/tabs.rst

 .. api-section-annotation-hack::

 Creates a new content tab.
-Use the :doc:`messageDisplay` to open messages.
+To create message tabs, use the :ref:`messageDisplay.open`.
 Only supported in :value:`normal` windows.
 Same-site links in the loaded page are opened within Thunderbird, all other links are opened in the user's default browser.
 To override this behavior, add-ons have to register a `content script <https://bugzilla.mozilla.org/show_bug.cgi?id=1618828#c3>`__ , capture click events and handle them manually.

 .. api-header::
    :label: Parameters